katherynmk/knutson_picture_frame/README.md

 This project was hard :(
 I started work right as this project was released and my hands are killing my.
 RIP Katie's hands, may they go on to a better keyboard someday....

+Please refer to the tutoring classroom png so see us all sitting in our virtual classroom